Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: GPU acceleration

 Starting from internal consistency checks, we verify the implementation of custom GPU kernels for finite field operations (\texttt{test\_finite\_gpufields.py}).
 The metric and vertices are verified to yield the same results on CPU and GPU (\texttt{test\_metric\_and\_vertices.py}).
 For the states (a.k.a.~polarisation vectors), we verify the completeness relations of Eqs.~\eqref{eq:completess_relation_d_dim} and \eqref{eq:completess_relation_d_dim_split} in $d=\{4,5,6,7,8,9,10\}$ (\texttt{test\_states.py}).
 For the $d$-dimensional phase space point generation, we verify on-shell relations and momentum conservation (\texttt{tests/test\_phase\_space.py}).

-At the level of the amplitudes, we verify that the Ward identity is satisfied, that results in four dimensions reproduce known analytic expressions, and that $d$-dimensional results match against an external library (\texttt{test\_currents.py}).
+At the level of the amplitudes, we verify that the Ward identity is satisfied, that results in four dimensions reproduce known analytic expressions, and that $d$-dimensional results match against an external library (\texttt{test\_currents.py}) for both finite fields and double precision floating point complex numbers.
 The Maximally Helicity Violating (MHV) amplitudes are checked against Parke-Taylor formula \cite{Parke:1986gb}

-for a veriety of multiplicities $n$ (implemented in the CI as $n=5$).
+for a variety of multiplicities $n$ (implemented in the CI as $n=5$).
 We also verify NMHV amplitudes against known analytic expressions at $n=6$ and $n=7$, of which we retain the alternating NMHV amplitude at six-point as a representative.
 Lastly, our test suite shows how to reproduce the output of {\sc Caravel}~\cite{Abreu:2020xvt} when the momenta live beyond four dimensions.
 In order to perform this validation and to allow for a one-to-one comparison, we have allowed for a modification of the metric in our code to match {\sc Caravel}'s alternating metric, $\text{diag}(1, -1, 1, -1, 1, -1, \dots)$.
 We generate $d$-dimensional phase space points (incorporating the metric change) and then pass the resulting $d$-momenta to {\sc Caravel}.
 By using its \texttt{Forest} debug feature, we can obtain values for the states in {\sc Caravel}'s convention which then can be used as the input of our BG recursion.
 This allowed us to match the result at the level of the color-ordered amplitude, up to a power of $2$, which is easily accounted for by $\mathbb{Q}$-reconstruction from the $\mathbb{F}_p$ value.